 Tobacco-free policies for park areas ensure that all citizens have a healthy recreational environment.
 People go to parks to exercise or relax, not to use tobacco.
-Smokers work, eat, shop, travel, and reside in smoke-free environments every day.
-No court has determined that smoking is a constitutionally protected right.5
+People who smoke work, eat, shop, travel, and reside in smoke-free environments every day.
+No court has determined that smoking is a constitutionally protected right.